It's Arby's Classic time in Bristol again

 “Most of what they want to do is just rest and practice,” he said.
 “They may take them down to the Pinnacle if they know it is down there, but most of the time they just hang around in the hotel rooms with each other.
 All they want to do is practice and just hang around with each other at the hotel.”

-That includes junior Isaiah Evans (North Mecklenburg), sophomore Alex Lloyd (Westminister) and freshman Jayden Johnson (Trinity).
+There are also the volunteers that make the event work.
+Ensor said he is the only person left that has been involved in all 39 Arby’s Classic.
+Garland Chaffin, who died in November at age 81, had joined Ensor with the most tourney tenure.

-“The young talent that we have,” said Ensor, when asked what stands out about this year’s field.
-“We have some really good juniors and sophomores that’s coming.
-The young talent is just going to be really good.”
+Ensor has said the best part of this year’s field is the young talent.
+There are plenty of seniors who will be playing at the level in 2023, but many more will be returning to high school for more.

-That talent makes for solid teams, that - excluding Tabernacle Baptist from the Bahamas – have a combined record of 131-40, a winning percentage of .766.
+That talent makes for solid teams, that — excluding Tabernacle Baptist from the Bahamas — have a combined record of 131-40, a winning percentage of .766.
 Three are defending state champs, including Dobyns-Bennett, Greeneville and Norcross.
-Christ School (14-0), Norcross (10-0) and North Mecklenburg (9-0) are the lone unbeaten teams, while Fulton (11-1) and St. Francis Prep (5-1) are the lone one-loss teams entering next week.
+In addition to the three unbeaten teams, Fulton (11-1) and St. Francis Prep (5-1) are the lone one-loss teams entering next week.
 West Catholic Prep from Pennsylvania has the lone losing record at 1-4.

 Is there a favorite to finish on top?
 According to Ensor, there could be several.